 ...the plan, described as an “economic partnership map with multiple rings interconnected with one another” envisions an economic land belt and a maritime road linking Beijing through Europe to the Mediterranean.
 This modern equivalent of the old Silk Road would weave together the economies of over half the world’s population via transit corridors of highways, high-speed rail, fiber-optic cables, pipelines, and air and seaport hubs.

-An excellent interactive map showing the primary pathways and effects of this mammoth construction project can be found at the South China Morning Post.
+An excellent interactive map showing the primary pathways and effects of this mammoth construction project can be found in the South China Morning Post.
 Elements:

 - During a recent two-day visit to Beijing by U.K. Chancellor Philip Hammond, it was announced that former Prime Minister David Cameron would be taking a lead role in a US$1 billion private equity infrastructure fund directly investing in the One Belt One Road (OBOR) initiative. - Tama Churchouse

 - HSBC has estimated that the expansive Belt and Road program will generate no less than an additional, game-changing US$2.5 trillion worth of new trade a year.

 - It is important to remember that the “belt” in BRI is a series of corridors connecting Eastern China with oil-gas rich regions in Central Asia and the Middle East.
 The high-speed rail networks, or new “Silk Roads”, will simply traverse regions filled with, what else, un-mined gold. - Pepe Escobar

 - An almost unnoticed (when in the West, made light of) corollary is China's proposed "Latin Belt and Road" program, involving Brazil, Argentina, and Chile.
 China's Foreign Minister says, "It follows the principle of achieving shared growth through discussion and collaboration.
 It is nothing like a zero-sum game." - Asia Times